-Andy is a civil litigator with experience representing clients nationwide in state and federal court, including all District Courts in California, the U.S. Courts of Appeal for the 7th and Federal Circuits, the Patent Trial and Appeal Board, the International Trade Commission, and in Patent and Trademark office proceedings.
+Andy is a civil litigator with experience representing clients nationwide in state and federal court, including all District Courts in California, the U.S. Courts of Appeal for the 7th and Federal Circuits, and in administrative proceedings.
 Andy has experience representing clients of all sizes: from Fortune 500 companies to startups.
-He has substantial experience in intellectual property, including trademark prosecution and enforcement, trade secret, and patents as well as commercial litigation of all types.
+He has substantial experience in complex commercial litigation.

 - Represented a major networking firm on appeal of an adverse agency decision, leading to the Court vacating the decision.